Noborito Station: Station layout

 JR Noborito Station has one side platform and one island platform serving three elevated tracks, connected by an underpass.
 The station has a Midori no Madoguchi staffed ticket office.
 Odakyu Noborito Station is an elevated station with two island platforms serving four elevated tracks.

 History

 Noborito Station opened as a station on the Nambu Railway on 9 March 1927.
 The adjacent Odawara Line station opened on 1 April 1927 as Inada-Tamagawa Station (稲田多摩川駅, Inada-Tamagawa-eki).

 The Nambu Railway was nationalized on 1 April 1944 becoming part of the Japanese Government Railway (JGR) system, which became the Japan National Railways (JNR) from 1949.

 The adjacent Odawara Line station was renamed Noborito-Tamagawa Station (登戸多摩川駅, Noborito-Tamagawa-eki) in April 1955, and the name shortened to its present name on 1 April 1958.

 Freight services were discontinued on the Nambu Line from 1 April 1972.
 Along with privatization and division of JNR, JR East started operating the Nambu Line station on 1 April 1987.
-The station building and platforms were extensively remodelled from 2003-2007.
+The station building and platforms were extensively remodelled from 2003 to 2007.

 Station numbering was introduced to the Odakyu Line in January 2014 with Noborito being assigned station number OH18.